Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Hypocritical Heartwarming: For all his animosity with Raleigh and Mako, he cheered them on when Gipsy Danger came to fight Leatherback.

 Improbable Age: Chuck was barely 16 when he was first deployed in Striker Eureka in 2019, and (according to the artbook) was enlisted in the Jaeger Academy in 2015 at the tender age of 12.

 Jerkass Has a Point: Despite his egotism, he criticizes Raleigh and Mako not out of jealousy, but because he's actually concerned about their ability to do their jobs.
 And though Chuck's accusation that pilots like Raleigh are what got the Jaeger Program cancelled are harsh, he's not completely wrong.
-Raleigh lost his brother and got Gipsy Danger nearly destroyed by refusing orders and engaging Knifehead 10 miles at sea rather than within the golden mile of the coast as ordered - it's easy to see how Chuck can hold Raleigh's rockstar-esque, above the rules attitude in contempt.
+Raleigh lost his brother and got Gipsy Danger nearly destroyed by refusing orders and engaging Knifehead 10 miles at sea rather than within the golden mile of the coast as ordered — it's easy to see how Chuck can hold Raleigh's rockstar-esque, above the rules attitude in contempt.
 On top of that, by the time Raleigh rejoined the PPDC, almost every other Jaeger and their pilots, except the promoted Stacker Pentecost, has died in combat.
 From Chuck's point of view, Raleigh never learned from his mistakes, and top of that, abandoned Humanity's only line of defense.